engineblock/engineblock-docs/docsrc/content/designsketches/tracking_visualization.md

 efficient concurrent counting algorithms to operate exclusively on the segment state without exposing it yet to the reader side.

+## Stride and Filtering

+When using cycle stride of greater than 1, a strategy that causes a number of cycles to be processed within each thread, filtering may become a challenge.
+This is because you may want the same type of operational grouping within a downstream thread as you have in an upstream thread.

+Here is the current flow of stride, as managed by a thread harness (AKA a Motor in EB parlance), an input, and an action:

+{{< jssequence >}}
+Motor->Input: get[stride=5]
+Input->Motor: startsat=25
+Note over Motor: foreach v in [25,30)\n(contiguously) Motor->Action: runCycle(v)
+Action->Motor: result
+{{< /jssequence >}}

+That means that any filtering needs to be applied at the motor level, after applying stride, but before providing the cycles to the Action.
+This is also in keeping with the desire to avoid injecting inter-activity flow logic into the programming scope of individual activities.

+The revised *stride & filter* scenario looks like this:

+{{< jssequence >}}
+Motor->Input: get[stride=5]
+Input->Motor: startsat=25
+Note over Motor: foreach v in [25,30)\n(matching filter) Motor->Action: runCycle(v)
+Action->Motor: result
+{{< /jssequence >}}

 ## Performance Strategies

 1. Track the highest contiguous completed cycle as well as the highest completed cycle.